-VIII.
-Supervisory Committee
+8. Supervisory Committee

-Graduate School policy requires students to form their supervisory committees no later than the second semester of graduate work.
+The Graduate School policy requires students form their supervisory committees no later than the second semester of graduate work.
 Probation may be applied if the committee is not formed by that semester.
 A supervisory committee for a master's student consists of three regular faculty members, two of whom must be faculty in the University of Utah Political Science Department.
 The chair of the supervisory committee should be from the student's major field of study.
-Committee members may be drawn from any of the department's fields of study, or from an allied department.
-Students may choose to have a representative from their minor area on their committees, however, is not required.
+Other committee members may be drawn from any of the department's fields of study, or from an allied department.
+Students may choose to have a representative from their minor area on their committees, however, this is not required.
 If a student wants to have a regular faculty member from another institution on their committee that professor must provide the department with a vita or short professional biography.
 Committee decisions are made by majority vote.

 Students are responsible for forming their supervisory committees.
-They should ask prospective members to sign a departmental committee form and initial the Graduate School's "Request for Supervisory Committee" form.
-These forms are available from the department and Graduate School websites and should be returned to the Graduate Program Coordinator when completed.
+They should ask prospective members to serve on their committee, and once the student has formed the committee, they need to meet with the Graduate Advisor to input the committee members into the Graduate Student Degree Tracking System (GTS); then, each committee member will need to go into the GTS and approve their service on the committee.
 Students may change the membership of their committees, just as members may decide to leave committees.
 All such changes should be made in consultation with the concerned parties and with the Director of Graduate Studies.
-File the "Change of Supervisory Committee" form with the Graduate Program Coordinator.
+Student should meet with the Graduate Advisor to update the committee information in the GTS.